wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/AzureIbizaSubscription.md

 ![Ibiza Search](./Images/Ibiza_search.png)

-  3.Choose the API you are interested in to create a subscription by clicking on the **API Type**.
+  3.Choose the API you are interested in by clicking on the **API Type** to create a subscription.
 In this case, choose the **Language Understanding Intelligent Service (LUIS)** option.
 Configure the subscription with settings including account name, pricing tiers, etc.

 ![Ibiza API Choice](./Images/Ibiza_apiChoice.png)

   4.Once you have created the API account, you can view the keys generated in the **Settings->Keys** blade.
-These can be tested in your existing application or by following the LUIS documentation.
+These can be tested in your existing application or by following the LUIS documentation to create a new application.

 ![Ibiza Keys](./Images/Ibiza_keys.png)

-Once you have created your key, you can add it to your account via the application settings/configuration dialog, found in any application.
+When you have created your key, you can add it to your account via the application settings/configuration dialog, found in any application.